muhiris/wgpt/README.md

 The `-g` flag ensures that `wgpt` is installed globally on your system, making it accessible from any directory.

+## Helping And Contributing

+Help `wgpt` by giving it stars on [GitHub repository](https://github.com/muhiris/wgpt).

+Also contributions to `wgpt` are welcome!
+If you find any issues or have ideas for improvements, feel free to open an issue or submit a pull request on the [GitHub repository](https://github.com/muhiris/wgpt).

 ## Usage

 `wgpt` can be used directly from the terminal.
 Here are some examples of how to use it: